nodejs/node/doc/api/esm.md

 The `load` hook provides a way to define a custom method of determining how a URL should be interpreted, retrieved, and parsed.

-For chained loaders, intermediary values of `format` can be any string (perhaps to be used by another loader in the chain); however, the _final_ value of `format` must be one of the following:
+The final value of `format` must be one of the following:

 | `format`     | Description                    | Acceptable Types For `source` Returned by `getSource` or `transformSource` |
 | ------------ | ------------------------------ | -------------------------------------------------------------------------- |